spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/create-cluster.md

    Enter the values for the profile variables and click **Next**.

 7. In the **Cluster Config** step, enter a virtual IP address to be used by your cluster.
-Optionally, you can also specify a Network Time Protocol server and an SSH public key.
+Optionally, you can also specify an NTP server and an SSH public key.

    | Parameter                   | Description                                                                                   |
    | --------------------------- | --------------------------------------------------------------------------------------------- |